MilesMcBain/more/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`more` lets you attach context to errors, warnings or any condition, that can viewed via the `more()` call.
+`more` lets you attach context to errors, warnings, or any condition, that can viewed via the `more()` call.

 This context may be:

   - detailed explanations
-  - data sets that assist with understand the issue
+  - datasets that assist with understanding the issue

 It is inspired by [`rustc`'s detailed error explainations](https://rustc-dev-guide.rust-lang.org/diagnostics.html).